 Gather all of your 2017 federal income tax information.

-You will need your complete 2017 federal income tax return, with all pages and schedules and all W-2 and 1099 forms.
+If you are applying for financial aid for the 2019-2020 academic year, you will need your complete 2017 federal income tax return, with all pages and schedules and all W-2 and 1099 forms.
 Your tax documents will be uploaded to the CSS Profile using a tool called IDOC.
 When completing the FAFSA, many families can electronically transfer tax data to the FAFSA using the IRS Data Retrieval Tool.
 Please note: the IRS Data Retrieval Tool is not available for families whose parents are married and filed as Married Filing Separately, are married and filed as Head of Household, or filed a Puerto Rican or foreign tax return.
 In these cases, tax return information must be entered manually when completing the FAFSA.

 Some families have complex tax situations.
 Learn more about the more common tax forms that are required for Swarthmore’s financial aid application, including forms that relate to ownership in a business or a farm.
 Every family’s finances are unique, and the tax information required for financial aid applications will vary from student to student.